Forecast Driven Distribution

 Actual Calls > Forecast:

-• The system strives to maintain the distribution ratios, but if certain groups become saturated, calls are redirected to agents in other child workloads to minimize wait times.
+• The system strives to maintain the distribution ratios, but if certain groups become saturated, calls are redirected to agents in other child work types to minimize wait times.

-• Customers may experience slightly longer waits when demand exceeds the forecasted capacity; however, workload fairness is preserved.
+• Customers may experience slightly longer waits when demand exceeds the forecasted capacity; however, work type fairness is preserved.

 • The system immediately rebalances and routes calls to other active groups within the same work queue.

-• This ensures that calls are not delayed or stuck with an unavailable workload, thereby maintaining a smooth customer experience.
+• This ensures that calls are not delayed or stuck with an unavailable work type, thereby maintaining a smooth customer experience.